 "We are thrilled to be able to enter into a decade-long agreement with Muffet, who is not only the face of Notre Dame women's basketball, but increasingly, the face of women's basketball, given all that she's accomplished," said University vice president and director of athletics Jack Swarbrick.
 "She's taken this program to a place where it's annually in the conversation for the national championship, which is the model all coaches want to follow.
 She's also playing an important role in the game nationally, and her peers recognize those contributions, as well as the quality of her program here at Notre Dame.
 Off the court, she has created a program that has a lasting community identification and a special connection between the University and the city of South Bend, which is one of those unique points of intersection that universities have to be careful to build and maintain, and she's done that for us in a really remarkable way."

-Also during this near two-decade span, Notre Dame has averaged more than 26 victories per year, with three 35-win seasons, six 30-win campaigns and 11 25-win seasons to its credit.
-What's more, the Fighting Irish have one NCAA national championship (2001), four NCAA title game appearances (2001, 2011, 2012, 2014), six NCAA Women's Final Four berths (1997, 2001, 2011, 2012, 2013, 2014) and 12 Sweet Sixteen showings since the 1995-96 season, which began the program's current run of 19 consecutive NCAA Championship appearances.
+During this two-decade span, Notre Dame has averaged 27 victories per year, with four 35-win seasons, seven 30-win campaigns and 12 25-win seasons to its credit.
+What's more, the Fighting Irish have one NCAA national championship (2001), five NCAA title game appearances (2001, 2011, 2012, 2014, 2015), seven NCAA Women's Final Four berths (1997, 2001, 2011, 2012, 2013, 2014, 2015) and 13 Sweet 16 showings since the 1995-96 season, which began the program's current run of 20 consecutive NCAA Championship appearances.

 Another sign of McGraw's success has been her ability to prepare her players for the next level.
 No less than 27 Notre Dame cagers have gone on to play professionally (domestically or overseas), including 14 who either have been drafted or signed as free agents with WNBA teams.
-The past 14 seasons (2001-14) have seen the greatest influx of Fighting Irish talent into the WNBA, with 12 Notre Dame players having been selected in the league's annual draft during that time, including the school's first three WNBA lottery picks (Devereaux Peters in 2012 to Minnesota; Diggins in 2013 to Tulsa; Kayla McBride in 2014 San Antonio, all with the No. 3 overall choice), making the Fighting Irish just the second program in the 18-year history of the WNBA Draft to produce lottery (top-four) selections in three consecutive seasons.
+The past 14 seasons (2001-14) have seen the greatest influx of Fighting Irish talent into the WNBA, with 12 Notre Dame players having been selected in the league's annual draft during that time, including the school's first three WNBA lottery picks (Devereaux Peters in 2012 to Minnesota; Diggins in 2013 to Tulsa; Kayla McBride in 2014 to San Antonio, all with the No. 3 overall choice), making the Fighting Irish just the second program in the 18-year history of the WNBA Draft to produce lottery (top-four) selections in three consecutive seasons.